Skip to content

 93.2%

+You already feel the 2pm fog, the shortened patience, the thinking that dims when it should be sharpest.
 Only 6.8% of US adults have good cardiometabolic health.
 One in eight Americans has used a GLP-1 drug.
 The biohacking market is heading from $38B to $216B.
-Inside the numbers, a biological counter-movement — millions of people rebuilding themselves without waiting for permission.
+Inside those numbers — a biological counter-movement driven by millions of people rebuilding themselves without waiting for permission.
+Your body wants to come back.
+The data says it already is.

 April 6, 20266 min